discordjs/guide/guide/popular-topics/errors.md

 Example: `ReferenceError: "x" is not defined`

-### Websocket and Network Errors
+### WebSocket and Network Errors

-Websocket and Network errors are common system errors thrown by Node in response to something wrong with the websocket connection.
+WebSocket and Network errors are common system errors thrown by Node in response to something wrong with the WebSocket connection.
 Unfortunately, these errors do not have a concrete solution and can be (usually) fixed by getting a better, more stable, and more robust connection.
-Discord.js will automatically try to reconnect to the websocket if an error occurs.
+Discord.js will automatically try to reconnect to the WebSocket if an error occurs.

 <branch version="11.x">